pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "examples/update-runtime-config-usage"

 !!! warn
-    When using runtime configs, Ops Manager _owns_ the default runtime config.
+    When using runtime configs, Tanzu Operations Manager _owns_ the default runtime config.
     If you use this task to edit "default" it will be replaced on every Apply Changes.
     Please use `NAME` param to provide a non-conflicting runtime config.

 ### upgrade-opsman
-Upgrades an existing Ops Manager to a new given Ops Manager version
+Upgrades an existing Tanzu Operations Manager to a new given Tanzu Operations Manager version

 === "Task"
     ---excerpt--- "tasks/upgrade-opsman"